Rudra-narayan-muduli-001/Hierarchical-Parallel-Agent/ARCHITECTURE.md

 | Manager | any API error | Boss **swaps the Manager's model**, keeping all Supervisors/Labours beneath it untouched. |
 | Boss | any API error | **No auto-swap.** The existing Managers of that category negotiate (a short structured vote/reasoning exchange) to elect one of themselves as the new Boss; the elected Manager is promoted, a new Manager is spawned to cover its old slot if needed. |

+**Provider-layer retries (before failover):** the OpenAI-compatible provider (`providers/openai_provider.py`, and every provider subclassing it) retries 429 rate-limit responses up to 3 times with backoff from the `retry-after` header (capped at 10s — some gateways send multi-minute values), maps 401 → `AuthError`, and 500/502/503 → `ApiError`.
+Failover per the table above only engages after these provider-level retries are exhausted.

 **Global resilience rules (apply everywhere):**
 - Never cancel the task on a single failure — always replace and retry the failed slot.
 - Each node gets `max_retries_per_node` (config, default 2) with exponential backoff before being marked dead-for-this-task.